markjacksonfishing/sf_giants_stats/main.md

 Kaplan, J. T., & Bornn, L. (2014).
 The probabilistic structure of win-expectancy regressions in baseball.
 Journal of the American Statistical Association, 109(505), 1545-1556. doi: 10.1080/01621459.2014.882669

 Keri, J., & Duquette, J. (2014).
 The bad news bears: Playoff probabilities for the MLB's struggling franchises.
+Grantland.
 Retrieved from http://grantland.com/features/the-bad-news-bears-playoff-probabilities-for-the-mlbs-struggling-franchises/

 Miller, N. J., Siegmund, D., & Maxim, L. D. (2015).
 Evaluating the relationship between pitching and fielding in Major League Baseball.
 Journal of Quantitative Analysis in Sports, 11(1), 1-12. doi: 10.1515/jqas-2014-0053